 My thoughts on whether it is moral to imprison for the purposes of punishment would be no, i think this would be beyond the minimum force needed to defend oneself and when you cross that line you are no longer acting in moral defensive force and whoever is doing the punishing would themselves be initiating force just by doing this.

-Having said that if a community is basing it's actions and contracts on reason and evidence and has market forces coming to bare on it then i think such communities would quickly become a minority as the other alternative solutions prove punishment to be inferior.
+Having said that if a community is basing it's actions and contracts on reason and evidence and has market forces coming to bare on it, then i think such communities would quickly become a minority as the other alternative solutions prove punishments to be inferior.

 So, if punishment isn't moral or practical, what alternatives do we have?